 Sleeping Positions that Align Your Spine

 Your neck is an extension of your spine, and if you are suffering from arthritis you will want to take as much pressure off your neck as possible.
-This means choosing sleeping positions that are easy on your neck, and also using a pillow that provides adequate support.
+This means choosing sleeping positions that are easy on your neck, and also using a pillow that supports the neck and keeps it aligned with the spine.

 Sleeping on your side or on your back will help to reduce the strain on your neck2.
 If you are sleeping on your side, you should aim to have your head in a position that means your nose is aligned with the center of your body3.
 When sleeping on your back, your neck should be supported properly with your head resting on a slightly flatter pillow.